-The river management plan is broken into two parts, private lands and National Forest lands.
-The National Forest lands portion is further divided into six sections (see table of contents).
-The five sections following the purpose of the plan section are broken down by the Forest Service Directive System.
+The river management plan is divided into sections (see Table of Contents).
+These sections in turn are broken down by the Forest Service Directive System.
 This numerical format is used simply for ease of locating various sections of the plan.
 By taking one resource designation, one can follow the same designation in other sections by following the number.